coderbeez/qwerty/README.md

 ### Find A Link

 I’m struggling with the JavaScript automated testing topic and looking for some links for further study.
-I visit the Qwerty site, select *JavaScript* from the links dropdown.
-I’m presented with a familiar list of JavaScript topics – I select *Jasmine*.
-A list of link types opens – I select *instruct*.
+I visit the Qwerty site, select **JavaScript** from the links dropdown.
+I’m presented with a familiar list of JavaScript topics – I select **Jasmine**.
+A list of link types opens – I select **Instruct**.
 A list of link names with star ratings and i buttons opens.
 After reading the description under additional information, I click a YouTube link.
 Having watched the video I go back and add my rating of 4 stars.
 I’m registered on the site already but I haven’t had to login to use links.

 ### Share A Link

 I’ve come across a great YouTube video for PyMongo which I’d like to share with my fellow students.
-On Slack, links tend to get lost unless pinned, so I open Qwerty and select *Python* from the links dropdown.
-I click *Add New*.
-I enter the details, selecting *MongoDB* for topic, *instruct* for type and giving it a 5 *star rating*.
-I could add a *description* but its optional, so I skip this time.
+On Slack, links tend to get lost unless pinned, so I open Qwerty and select **Python** from the links dropdown.
+I click **Add New**.
+I enter the details, selecting **MongoDB** for topic, *instruct* for type and giving it a 5 *star rating*.
+I could add a **Description** but its optional, so I skip this time.
 It’s quick and easy – I don’t need to register or login to add a link.
 I could have done a search for the word PyMongo to check if the link already existed but Qwerty will flag it and simply add my star rating if another student has already added this url.

 ### Create & Read Notes

 As study needs to fit around home and work life, notes must be accessible from multiple devices - my personal laptop, work desktop and mobile.
 Having come accross an article on Flask Bcrypt during this morning's commute, I want to review and jot down some notes.
 I open up Qwerty.
-It's already in *Dark Mode* as it's remebered my preference.
-I select *Python* from the notes dropdown.
-I'm asked to login using *email* and *password*.
+It's already in **Dark Mode** as it's remebered my preference.
+I select **Python** from the notes dropdown.
+I'm asked to login using **Email** and **Password**.
 My Python notes page opens.
-When I use the *word search* facility to see if I've saved Bcrypt notes already, it tells me there are no results.
-I click *Add New* to create a new note selecting *Flask* for the topic, and entering a note *name* and some *contents*.
-With a few minutes to spare, I return to the home page and check out today's Awwwards site for inspiration for my next milestone.
+When I use the **Word Search** facility to see if I've saved Bcrypt notes already, it tells me there are no results.
+I click **Add New** to create a new note selecting **Flask** for the topic, and entering a note **Name** and some **Contents**.
+With a few minutes to spare, I return to the home page and check out today's Awwwards site under **Distraction** for inspiration for my next milestone.

 ### Break Time

 When my brain is fried, motivation has dipped or its simply time for a coffee, I head to Qwerty’s distraction sidebar.
-I always read the randomly selected coding quote.
-I check out today’s site of the day from the Awwwards link.
-As I’m on the JavaScript milestone, I visit the sample link for that language.
-I click on the Spotify link to start the playlist when I return to coding.
+I always read the randomly selected **coding quote**.
+I check out today’s site of the day from the **Awwwards** link.
+As I’m on the JavaScript milestone, I visit the **sample link** for that language.
+I click the **Spotify** link to start the playlist when I return to coding.

 ## Design

+Simplicity is key to Qwerty.
 Qwerty was chosen as a simple but memorable name for the target audience of coding students.
-The look and flow of the site was designed for simplicity and ease of use.
+The look and flow of the site itself was designed for simplicity and ease of use.

 ### Navigation